SAP-samples/hana-developer-cli-tool-example/README.md

 OPENSAP_HANA_USER  user.models::USER_DETAILS  171133    USERID       4         INTEGER         0       10      0      TRUE         null           INT                171138     UserId
 ```

 But there are multiple output options for inspection.
-Perhaps you are using Cloud Applciation Programming Model and need to create a proxy entity in CDS for a view.
+Perhaps you are using Cloud Application Programming Model and need to create a proxy entity in CDS for a view.
 This tool will read the catalog metadata and convert it to CDS:

 ```shell
 C:\github\hana-xsa-opensap-hana7\user_db>hana-cli view OPENSAP_HANA_USER user.models::USER_DETAILS -o cds